 - described in this policy, and imposition of disciplinary sanctions only after completion of the grievance process. - b.
-Grounds for Mandatory Dismissal.
-If, upon examination, the formal complaint does not allege facts which, if true, would meet the definition of sexual harassment or are not alleged to have occurred within the scope of this policy, the formal complaint shall be dismissed. - Nothing in this section, specifically including dismissal on any basis, prohibits the University from utilizing other processes or policies to address the alleged conduct, including other policies prohibiting harassing or inappropriate behavior by students, employees or others. - ii.
-A decision to proceed with an alternate investigative or disciplinary process after a mandatory dismissal, standing alone, does not constitute retaliation against a respondent or violate double jeopardy principles. - iii.
+Grounds for Mandatory Dismissal of a Complaint.
+If, upon examination, the formal complaint does not allege facts which, if true, would meet the definition of sexual harassment or are not alleged to have occurred within the scope of this policy, the formal complaint shall be dismissed. - i.
+Both parties shall be notified in writing within five days of a dismissal under this section, and the reasons for the dismissal. - ii.
+Nothing in this section, specifically including dismissal on any basis, prohibits the University from utilizing other processes or policies to address the alleged conduct, including other policies prohibiting harassing or inappropriate behavior by students, employees or others. - iii.
+A decision to proceed with an alternate investigative or disciplinary process after a mandatory dismissal, standing alone, does not constitute retaliation against a respondent or violate double jeopardy principles. - iv.
 For cases in which the allegations of sexual harassment could also constitute violations of Title VII and/or University policies implementing Title VII, including Policy 2-2, the University may utilize the process described in this policy to address all allegations and rely on the outcome for disciplinary purposes.
 The University shall give reasonable notice to the respondent if it intends to utilize this policy to engage in fact-finding or adjudication of a Title VII matter in a particular case. - c.
 Grounds for Discretionary Dismissal - i.
-The University may dismiss a formal complaint in whole or in part if at any time during the investigation or hearing process: - 1.
+The University Awa may dismiss a formal complaint in whole or in part in entirety or by allegation if at any time during the investigation or hearing process: - 1.
 The complainant notifies the Title IX Office in writing that the complainant wishes to withdraw the formal complaint or any allegations therein; - 2.
 The respondent is no longer enrolled at or employed by the University; or - 3.
 Other specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or any allegation therein. - ii.
-Both parties shall be notified in writing within five days of a dismissal under this section, and the reasons for the dismissal. - iii.
+Both parties shall be notified in writing simultaneously within five days of a dismissal under this section, and the reasons for the dismissal. - iii.
 A decision to proceed with an alternate investigative or disciplinary process after a discretionary dismissal, standing alone, does not constitute retaliation against a respondent or run afoul of double jeopardy principles.